 |Flying birds||1/1500 to 1/3000 s|

 To use slower shutter speeds than this, a tripod or other means of steadying the camera is needed.
-Many lenses these days are fitted with an image stabilisation system that counteracts the small vibrations inherent in hand-holding the camera.
+Many cameras and lenses these days are fitted with an image stabilisation system that counteracts the small vibrations inherent in hand-holding the camera.
 With a stabilised lens, it is typically possible to take a sharp hand-held shot at shutter speeds 2 or more stops slower than the normal rule of thumb.

 There are many ways to set up a modern digital SLR.
 The following technique was described to me by Jonathan Perugia as a good “safety setting” or starting point especially for street photography.